ACCA P5 Advance Performance Management

 Drawback of IRR

-Possible to get multiple IRR – where positive cash flows are followed by negative cash flows
+Possible to get multiple IRR – where positive cash flows are

 Can’t be used for mutually exclusive projects